IdeaBlade/zza.data/README.md

 The Customer has an address because s/he might order again.
 But the order has its own delivery address because ... well, you might order a pizza while you're at your friend's house; you don't want Zza to deliver it to your home, right?

 ## The Model ##
-We need the following "Entity Types" to make this work:
+We need the following "Entity Types" to make this work.
+Here are the entity type names and current number of items generated for each type.

 **Mutable Entities**

-- Customer
+- Customer (100)
-- Order
+- Order (536)
-- OrderItem (pizza, salad, beverage)
+- OrderItem (1494 ordered pizzas, salads, and beverages)
-- OrderItemOption (toppings, salad dressings)
+- OrderItemOption (1884 ordered crusts, toppings, and salad dressings)

 **Reference Entities**

-- OrderStatus (Ordered, PickedUp, Delivered, Canceled, Pending)
+- OrderStatus (5: Ordered, PickedUp, Delivered, Canceled, Pending)
-- Product
+- Product (41 pizzas, salads, and beverages)
-- ProductOption
+- ProductOption (64 crusts, toppings, and salad dressings)
-- ProductSize
+- ProductSize (15)

 ### SQL v No-SQL ###
 Those entities map one-for-one to SQL tables and there are foreign keys to support the associations among related entities.